-Description of a wine aging in relatively small wooden barrels, which are also roasted (toned) compared to conventional wooden barrels on the inner walls by firing.
-It is therefore a special form of the aging in oak barrels with the aim of introducing wood and roasted flavors into the wine.
-Through the Barriqueausbau thus reach diverse flavorings additionally in the wine.
-The name derives from Barrique, in the Bordeaux mainly used barrel type with the standard volume of 225 liters.
-As barrique barrel, however, larger barrels are also considered, in extreme cases up to 700 liters.
-Up to which barrel size one can speak of a "real" Barrique expansion, however, is regulated differently country-specific.
-As a rule, the barrels are off Oak wood Special oak trees mainly from France and America (and also native oaks), but also other types of wood such as acacia or chestnut.
+Term for wine aging in relatively small wooden barrels, which are also toasted (toasted) on the inner walls compared to conventional wooden barrels.
+So it is a special form of aging in oak barrels with the aim of introducing wood and roasted flavors into the wine.
+Due to the expansion of barriques, various types of flavorings additionally in the wine.
+The name is derived from Barrique, the im Bordeaux mainly used barrel type with the standard volume of 225 liters.
+However, larger barrels of up to 700 liters in extreme cases also count as barrels.
+Up to which barrel size one can speak of a "real" barrel expansion is regulated in different country-specific ways.
+Usually the barrels are made Oak wood special oak trees made mainly from France and America (and also local oaks), but also other types of wood such as acacia or chestnut.

-The French have been using this procedure for more than 200 years.
-One of the first is Louis-Gaspard d'Estournel (1753-1844), owner of the Château Cos d'Estournel, At the beginning of the 19th century, he discovered that some of the overseas sold and returned wine segments had improved their taste after the return transport.
-He decided to transport all his wines before selling in wooden barrels.
-This was also favored by the English as customers of Bordeaux wines.
-They noticed that the wine transported in the wooden barrel became more durable and demanded this quality.
+The French have been using this method for more than 200 years.
+Louis-Gaspard d'Estournel (1753-1844), the owner of the Château Cos d'Estournel, At the beginning of the 19th century, he had the experience that some of the wine batches that had not been sold overseas and had returned had improved in taste after being transported back.
+He decided to transport all of his wines in wooden barrels before selling them.
+This was also favored by the English as buyers of Bordeaux wines.
+They noticed that the wine carried in wooden casks became more durable and asked for this quality.

-Another popularization was carried out by the transport to the German Hanseatic cities of Bremen, Hamburg and Lübeck, to which the Bordeaux wine as so-called Rotspon was delivered.
-Winemakers from Bordeaux who visited their Hanseatic customers did not recognize their own wines due to positive changes.
-Only later was that toasting common, that is, to roast the barrels inside and thus produce additional flavors.
-Worldwide, the Barrique expansion came on a large scale but only from the 1970s in fashion.
+Another popularization was the transport to the German Hanseatic cities of Bremen, Hamburg and Lübeck, to which the Bordeaux wine as so-called Rotspon was delivered.
+Winegrowers from Bordeaux, who visited their Hanseatic customers, no longer recognized their own wines due to positive changes.
+It was only later toasting usual, that is, to roast the barrels inside and thus generate additional flavors.
+Worldwide, however, the expansion of barriques only came into fashion on a large scale from the 1970s.

-Predestined for a Barrique expansion are the Rotwqeinsorten Cabernet Franc.
+The red wine varieties are predestined for a barrel expansion Cabernet Franc.
 Cabernet Sauvignon.
 Merlot.
 Nebbiolo.
 Pinot Noir.
 Sangiovese.
 Syrah (Shiraz) and Tempranillo, as well as the white wine varieties Chardonnay.
 Macabeo.
 Sauvignon Blanc.
-Sémillon and Viognier, When maturing in barrels, there is an interaction between the tannins contained in the wine and the aromatic substances of the wine oak as eugenol. furfural. tannin. terpene and vanillin, Depending on the type of wood used, the type of woodcut produced in the wine is the same staves and especially the intensity of the toasting (Fasseinbrand) a typical taste tone after caramel. coffee and toast; the wine will be there sensory changed significantly.
-With increasing age of the wine this taste decreases in the course of the bottle aging respectively. aging again.
+Sémillon and Viognier, When maturing in the barrel, there is an interaction between the tannins contained in the wine and the aromatic substances of the oak how eugenol. furfural. tannin. terpene and vanillin, This results in the wine depending on the type of wood used, the type of woodcut staves and especially the intensity of the toasting (Barrel branding) a typical taste tone caramel. coffee and toast; the wine will be there sensory changed significantly.
+With increasing age of the wine this taste diminishes in the course of bottle aging respectively. aging off again.

-Barrique wines must necessarily the malolactic fermentation go through to the malic acid dismantle.
-The storage time depends on the desired intensity of the wood tone, which depends essentially on the age of the barrel.
-Regular control through tasting is important because red wines contribute to the formation of acetic acid tend (see also under Acetobacter ).
-During aging of the barrique, which takes at least 6 for red wines, usually 12 to 24 months (but sometimes up to 48 months in extreme cases), and for white wines usually less, the wine is from time to time transferred to another barrel, carefully ventilated while separating from the sediment (frz.lie).
-The aging in barriques is complex and costly.
+Barrique wines must have that malolactic fermentation go through the malic acid dismantle.
+The storage time depends on the desired intensity of the wood tone, which essentially depends on the age of the barrel.
+Regular control through tasting is important because red wines help to form acetic acid tend (see also under Acetobacter ).
+During the barrel aging, which lasts at least 6, usually 12 to 24 months (but in extreme cases also longer to 48 months) for red wines, usually takes less time for white wines, the wine is transferred from time to time into another barrel, carefully ventilated and separated from the sediment (French lie).
+The expansion in barriques is complex and costly.
 A barrel costs between € 350 (American) to € 550 (French).
-Therefore one tries different alternatives (see below).
+Therefore one tries different alternatives (see at the very bottom).

-For the purpose of image improvement special winegrower associations were founded, for example HADES (1986) German Barrique Forum (1991) and Barrique Forum Palatinate (1993).
-In Austria there was a similar development.
-The cost commissions initially outclassed the barrique wines as country wine or even table wine, In 1997 it was determined by wine law that only quality wines (only from the year 2018 also land wines) on label may bear the term "barrique" or "matured in the barrique", if in the sensory (organoleptic) test was found that the wine has received "recognizable and harmonious flavors" by storage in oak barrels ".
-This is hardly used anymore.
-Whether a wine is aged in barrique, so you can only recognize the taste or price.
+Special winemaking associations were founded to improve the image, for example HADES (1986) German barrique forum (1991) and Barrique Forum Pfalz (1993).
+There was a similar development in Austria.
+The food commissions initially classified the barrique wines as country wine or even table wine, In 1997 it was legally established that only quality wines (only from 2018 also country wines) on label may carry the designation "barrique" or "matured in barrique" if the sensory (organoleptic) test it was found that the wine has "received recognizable and harmonious flavors" when stored in oak barrels.
+But this is hardly used anymore.
+You can only tell whether a wine is aged in barrels by its taste or price.

-As an alternative to the relatively expensive and time-consuming barrique expansion using conventional barrique barrels, there have been alternatives in the New World for a long time.
-These are Wood chips (small oak pieces) and Staves (Oak slats) and special square containers as an alternative to conventional oak barrels under the brand names rebarriQue and Stakvat, The addition of aromatic oak wood essences to the wine is rather questionable.
-Within the EU, such techniques have so far only been allowed experimentally by way of exemption.
-The trade agreement signed between the EU and the EU in 2005 USA there was a liberalization (see under wine law ).
-Within the EU, the addition to the wine is from oenological tannins (in solid form) and since 2007 also allowed wood chips.
+As an alternative to the relatively expensive and time-consuming barrel expansion using conventional oak barrels, there have long been alternatives in the New World.
+These are Wood chips (small pieces of oak) and Staves (Oak slats) and special square containers as an alternative to conventional oak barrels under the brand names rebarriQue and Stakvat, The addition of aromatic oak essences to the wine is rather questionable.
+In the EU, such techniques have so far only been allowed on a trial basis through exemptions.
+Through the trade agreement between the EU and the EU signed in 2005 United States there was a liberalization (see under wine law ).
+Within the EU, the addition to the wine is from oenological tannins (in solid form) and since 2007 also wood chips allowed.

-There are several methods of extending the useful life of the rule only three times use.
+There are various methods of extending the useful life of the use option, which is usually only three times.
 The barrels are "refreshed".
-In Austria Thonhauser offers a so-called reconditioning.
-The drum is first cleaned with an alkali solution and then rinsed with an acidic solution.
-The wooden walls are characterized by the Weinstein cleaned, microorganisms eliminated and the wood pores opened.
-In a procedure of the company Barreco the barrels are milled out with a high-pressure water jet and restocked.
-Some keg producers and carpentry companies offer techniques to remove the used wood surface and to re-toast the barrels.
-In another process, the expansion is done with a combination of used oak barrels and oak chips.
+In Austria, the Thonhauser company offers so-called reconditioning.
+The barrel is first cleaned with an alkali solution and then rinsed with an acidic solution.
+The wooden walls are thereby from Weinstein cleaned, microorganisms eliminated and the wooden pores opened.
+In a Barreco process, the barrels are milled with a high-pressure water jet and toasted again.
+Some barrel producers and joiners offer techniques to remove the used wooden surface and to toast the barrels again.
+In another process, the expansion takes place with a combination of used oak barrels and oak barrels.

-Through analyzes and comparisons of all these very new methods by means of tastings of the wines developed in the course of a research work on the Klosterneuburger Weinbauinstitut (Lower Austria) it was found that a restored barrel is not the same as a new barrel.
-So far, however, no significant differences in wine quality have emerged.
-In any case, these new methods are clearly cheaper.
+By analyzing and comparing all of these very new processes by tasting the wines they have been made with in the course of a research project on Klosterneuburg Wine Institute (Lower Austria) was found that a restored barrel does not behave exactly like a new barrel.
+So far, however, there have been no significant differences in wine quality.
+In any case, these new processes are clearly cheaper.

-Under the keyword barrel For the topic complex, all relevant keywords with further information are listed.
-Complete listings of the numerous vinification measures or cellar techniques, as well as a list of wine-regulated wine, sparkling wine and distillate types are under the keyword winemaking contain.
-Comprehensive information on wine law is available under the keyword wine law,
+Under the keyword barrel all relevant keywords with further information are listed for the topic.
+Complete lists of the numerous vinification measures or cellar techniques, as well as a list of the wine, sparkling wine and distillate types regulated by wine law are under the keyword winemaking contain.
+There is extensive wine law information under the keyword wine law,